jeremytkearney/jellybot-js/README.md

 Discord bot written in nodejs

 Command list:
-  /ping:    Replies with 'Pong!'
+  /ping:    Replies with 'Pong!'\n
-  /server:  Replies with information about the guild /user:    Replies with information about the user
+  /server:  Replies with information about the guild\n /user:    Replies with information about the user\n